kopia/kopia/doc/tutorial.md

 ### Installation From Source

-To build Kopia from source you need to have the latest version of [Go](https://golang.org/dl/) installed and run the following commands:
+To build Kopia from source you need the latest version of [Go](https://golang.org/dl/) and run the following commands:

 ```
 mkdir $HOME/kopia